The Origin Of The Word ‘Dinosaur’

 In the end, of course, it is Darwin whom we remember, while Owen has been relegated to the so-called dustbin of history.
 Sir Richard may have “invented” the dinosaur and even dominated the conduct of the world famous British Museum of Natural History, but it was Darwin who changed the world.
 Which begs the question: Who’s the dinosaur now?

-This article has been updated to include additional information about the etymological and historical origins of the word ‘dinosaur,’ as well as the anecdote about the dinner inside the ‘Iguanodon’ mold.
+In addition, this article has been updated to include additional information about the etymological and historical origins of the word ‘dinosaur,’ as well as the anecdote about the dinner inside the ‘Iguanodon’ mold.

 Howard Markel, M.D., Ph.D. is a professor of the History of Medicine at the University of Michigan.
 An elected member of the National Academy of Medicine, he is editor-in-chief of the Milbank Quarterly and a Guggenheim fellow.